quantiota/AI-Agent-Farm/doc/it-admin/prometheus/README.md

 # Readme

-## spec for setting up Prometheus with the Node Exporter
+## Spec for setting up Prometheus with the Node Exporter

 Here is a high-level spec for setting up Prometheus with the Node Exporter: